Skip to content

 • Competitive pressure as sustainability becomes key differentiator

-With Australia's highest combined water and trade waste charges, Perth businesses face significant operational costs.
-Water recycling isn't just about environmental responsibility - it's about maintaining competitiveness in a market where water costs can make or break profitability.
+With permanent water restrictions since 2001 and 50% reliance on desalination, Perth businesses face unique water challenges.
+Water recycling isn't just about environmental responsibility - it's about maintaining competitiveness in a market where water scarcity can impact business operations.

 Commercial laundries, hotels, and healthcare facilities that invest in water recycling now are protecting themselves against future cost increases while meeting growing sustainability expectations from clients and regulators.